HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 A socket placed in non-blocking mode, means that we are free to do other things without having to stop and wait for an operation to complete.

+## Zero-Copy
+Zero-copy describes computer operations in which the CPU does not perform the task of copying data from one memory area to another.
+This is frequently used to save CPU cycles and memory bandwidth when transmitting a file over a network.

 ## LwIP API's
 LwIP offers three different API's designed for different purposes: